Achieving the Dream

 Green River is an Achieving the Dream College

-Green River Community college applied to be an Achieving the Dream College in January 2013, and was accepted in April of 2013.
+Green River College applied to be an Achieving the Dream College in January 2013, and was accepted in April of 2013.
 In becoming an AtD collge, we have made a commitment to an initial three years of intensive work to create sustainable culture change affecting accountability and ultimately the success of our student.

 What are the primary values of the Achieving the Dream Network?